 Within 30 days of limited or unlimited Notice to Proceed, the Design-Build Team shall submit electronically to the Engineer an Initial Cost-Loaded Critical Path Method Project Schedule (ICPM) meeting the requirements of this Provision and using industry-accepted CPM scheduling practices as identified in the AGC's Construction Planning and Scheduling book, Second Edition.
-Within 21) calendar days of the receipt.
-The Design Build Team shall of the Design Build Team's Initial Schedule, the Engineer will complete the review of the ICPM.
-If the Engineer decides it is warranted, the Engineer will convene a joint review conference at which the Engineer and the Design-Build Team will make any necessary corrections and or adjustments to the Progress Schedule as necessitated by the Department's review within seven (7) calendar days.
-The Department will review the ICPM.
-If a revision is necessary either from the Engineer's Review or the joint review conference, the Design-Build Team shall submit a revised Progress Schedule ICPM electronically within seven (7) calendar days of receipt. days of such joint review conference and the Engineer will review the revised ICPM within 7 days of re-submittal.
+Within 21 days of the receipt of the Design Build Team's Initial Schedule, the Engineer will complete the review of the ICPM.
+If the Engineer decides it is warranted, the Engineer will convene a joint review conference at which the Engineer and the Design-Build Team will make any necessary corrections or adjustments to the ICPM.
+If a revision is necessary either from the Engineer's Review or the joint review conference, the Design-Build Team shall submit a revised ICPM electronically within 7 days of such joint review conference and the Engineer will review the revised ICPM within 7 days of resubmittal.
 The Design Build Team and the Engineer will repeat this process until an acceptable ICPM is established.